ovn-org/libovsdb/README.md

 The client will track schema indexes and use them when appropriate in `Get`, `Where`, and `WhereAll` as explained above.

 Additional indexes can be specified for a client instance to track.
 Just as schema indexes, client indexes are specified in sets per table. where each set consists of the columns that compose the index.
-Unlike schema indexes, a key within a column can be addressed if the column type is a map.
+However, unlike schema indexes, client indexes:
+- can be used with columns that are maps, where specific map keys can be indexed (see example below).
+- can be used with columns that are optional, where no-value columns are indexed as well.

 Client indexes are leveraged through `Where`, and `WhereAll`.
 Since client indexes value uniqueness is not enforced as it happens with schema indexes, conditions based on them can match multiple rows.